 Dr. Ken initially was unsure about posting this page on the Gratia Plena web site, because the answers to many of these questions below require a certain degree of interaction and discussion in order to ensure that there is clarity and understanding.
 The tipping point was a reminder that the term “Catholic” can be thrown around casually and thus can be greatly misunderstood by the public.
 One need only to consider certain “Catholic” politicians and other celebrities spotlighted in the media to see how confusion and controversy can come about.
 For this reason, we post the following to help you understand what we believe.

 Every therapist or counselor has personal values and beliefs about human beings, about what causes problems, and about the possible solutions to these problems.
 Some therapists are not comfortable disclosing their values and beliefs in advance to a prospective client, and in fact there are many therapists who may not be very aware of their own belief systems.
-We operate from a perspective that is consistent with our Catholic faith and with biblical teaching.
+Workers at Gratia Plena operate from a perspective very similar to what is described in the Catholic Christian Meta-Model of the Person developed by Divine Mercy University led by Catholic psychologist Dr. Paul Vitz.
+This view is consistent with our Catholic faith and with biblical teaching.
 We are ready, willing, and able to describe our values and beliefs and how these inform the therapy that we provide.

 There are numerous times in therapy in which Catholic beliefs and values help define a problem and what options might be available.
 For instance, a young woman with an unexpected pregnancy may feel that her only option is to get an abortion.
 We at Gratia Plena, recognizing the sanctity of life beginning from conception, could not recommend that the young woman consider abortion, and so would instead help her consider other options.
 For another illustration, in a recent public discussion among secular psychologists about child exposure to pornography, one psychologist suggested that we should not assume that pornography is harmful to children.
 We believe for many reasons that pornography is always harmful to those to create it and to those who examine it.
-To give a final example, we recognize the sanctity of marriage and thus place a high value on saving marriages that may be in trouble.
+To give a final example, we recognize the sanctity of marriage and thus place a high value on saving marriages that may be in trouble unless there are mitigating factors like domestic violence.

-All of us at Gratia Plena are actively “practicing” Catholic who have a good knowledge of the Church and a deep respect for what the catechism teaches.
+All of the workers at Gratia Plena are actively living the sacramental life of a Catholic who have a good knowledge of the Church and a deep respect for what the catechism teaches.
 We value the spiritual dimension of life and devote time regularly to our own spiritual growth and development.
+We value humility and obedience.

 This is a difficult question to answer.
 Studying the effectiveness of therapy has for a long time been a great challenge and mission in the field of Psychology.
 We do know that some approaches are more effective than others for certain types of problems, and that some therapists have better success than others.
 We know that overall, psychotherapy is helpful.
 As a first choice, we make use of any and all identified Best Practices and Evidence-Based Practices known in the field, while still operating from a foundation of his own perspective on the human person, human relationships, and the nature of psychological difficulties.
 This knowledge base is ever changing and evolving, and so we have a responsibility to stay current on research and to develop and refine o counseling skills on an our going basis.
 We also evaluate research and techniques from a Catholic perspective, to ensure that they do not conflict with our faith.